esi-neuroscience/syncopy/doc/source/tutorials/welch.rst

 Many settings affect the outcome of a Welch run, including:

-* `cfg.t_ftimwin` : window length (a.k.a. segment length) in seconds.
+* `t_ftimwin` : window length (a.k.a. segment length) in seconds.
-* `cfg.toi`       : overlap between windows, 0.5 = 50 percent overlap.
+* `toi`       : overlap between windows, 0.5 = 50 percent overlap.
-* `cfg.taper` and `cfg.tapsmofrq` : for taper selection and multi-tapering.
+* `taper` and `tapsmofrq` : for taper selection and multi-tapering.
 Note that in case of multi-tapering, the data in the windows will be averaged across the tapers first, then the Welch procedure will run.
+* `keeptrials` : whether trials should be left as-is, or you want a trial-average.
+If `false`, and thus trial-averaging is requested, it will happen on the raw data in the time domain, before Welch is run.

 Data selections are also possible, like in all Syncopy functions.
 So you can use `cfg.foilim` to select only a specific frequency range, e.g., `cfg.foilim = [5.0, 100.0]` to select 5 to 100 Hz.